Michelle DaSilva

 There's No Simple, One-Size-Fits-All Approach

-Solving ASM required alignment across four disciplines — Design, Technology, DCE (Digital Customer Experience), and Data.
+Solving ASM required alignment across four disciplines — Product, Tech, Design, and Data.
 I facilitated the Quad alignment model to ensure every decision was grounded in the customer, not internal priorities.

 Design

-JTBD & Needs — Explore a reimagined ASM experience centered around role-based templates, customer jobs, pain points, and mental models.
+JTBD & Needs — role-based templates, customer jobs, pain points, and mental models.

 Data